2026 Tax Year Guide: Key Numbers and Planning Strategies

 5. Gift Tax Exclusion

-You can now gift up to $19,000 per person per year without filing a gift tax return.
+You can gift up to $19,000 per person per year without filing a gift tax return (unchanged from 2025).

-3. Maximize QBI: Business owners should ensure they are getting the full benefit of the 20% QBI deduction in 2025 before it potentially disappears.
+- Maximize QBI: Business owners should ensure they are structured to claim the full 20% QBI deduction on pass-through income — permanently available under OBBBA.

 Other Updates